HuntleyE/processing/README.md

 # processing
 # Spin Me Right Round and PVector

-One Paragraph of project description goes here
+This project shows a our Solar System not to scale.

 ### Difficulties or opportunities you encountered along the way.

-The toughest part was...
+The toughest part was trying to get the planets to spin.
+The next part will be trying to get the planets typed in.

 ### Most interesting piece of your code and explanation for what it does.